cacophony-wj/servitium/README.md

 ### WHEN YOU SPAWN IN HELGEN'S INN, DO NOT TOUCH ANYTHING!

 Wait until all the messages appear then disappear in the upper left corner of the screen.
-Then you may continue.

-### MCM Recorder

-Find the _MCM Recorder_ menu in the _Mod Configuration_ menu accessible via the `ESCAPE` key or the `START` button.

-Execute the **"READ README THEN RUN ME"** recording.
-Confirmation requires that you close the MCM Menu and select "Run Recording."
-Do not touch anything until all messages disappear in the Upper Left.
+Save and reload the game.
+Wait for the messages.

+Open the menu and select **MCM Configuration.** Find the _SexLab MCM_ and click the option which reads "Install/Update SexLab."
+Then close the menu.

+Wait for for all messages to appear and disappear.
+It takes about two minutes.

+Save and reload the game.
+Wait for the messages.

+Open the MCM and find the _ZAZ_ entry at the bottom.
+Select the "SexLab" option on the left.
+Scroll to the top and select "Register."
+The entry will gray out. **Touch nothing** until this menu reads "Registered."
+It takes about 30 seconds.
+Close the menu.

+Save and reload the game.
+Wait for the messages.

+Open the MCM and find the _SLAL Anim Loader_ entry.
+Click the "Enable all animations" option.
+Wait a couple seconds.
+Click the "Register all animations" option.
+The process of registering the animations takes about two minutes.
+You should receive a message that some 800+ animations are enabled if it completes successfully.

+Save and reload the game.
+Wait for the messages.

+Open the MCM again and find the _MCM Recorder_ entry.
+Click the option that says **"READ README THEN RUN ME FIRST."** Click OK.
+Close the menu.
+Click Run Recording.
+Wait until you receive a message that the playback has completed.

+The @Unpause cuts of MCM recordings from a user who actually enjoys _SexLab_.
+I recommend these if the primary settings aren't to your liking.
+There are EASY and HARD variants and they are probably balanced more for the Lola mod. **ONLY CHOOSE ONE** of these recordings, "RUN ME FIRST," "Unpause Easy" or "Unpause Hard."
+If you run more than one you will need to start over.

+Save and reload your game.
+Wait for the messages.

+Open the MCM again and find the _MCM Recorder_ entry.
+Click the option that says **"RUN ME SECOND."** Click OK.
+Close the menu.
+Click Run Recording.
+Wait until you receive a message that the playback has completed.

-If you prefer _futanari_ style content, run the optional **"RUN TO ADD FUTA**" MCM Recording.
-This will give all females in the game a 10% chance for futanari "enhancement."
-To add this enhancment to the player, check the "Player/NPC" settings in the _Schlongs of Skyrim_ MCM.
+The final step is to run the optional _FUTANARI_ MCM recording if you desire such content.
+This option gives every female in the game a 10% chance for futanari "enhancement."
+It does not affect the player.
+To give yourself the same "enhancement," check the Player/NPC Settings in the _Schlongs of Skyrim MCM._

-Everything should now be configured automatically.
-Enjoy the modlist!
+Good luck and may your game-breaking bugs be few in number.

 ## FINAL NOTES